 Plan to spend 2-4 days in your city of arrival to ensure you’ve fully recuperated, before you move on to your next destination.
 Consider splitting one long-haul flight into two, if you wish to slowly adjust to the time difference.

 It’s time to pack!
 Wondering whether to opt for a backpack or a suitcase?
 For those renting a vehicle, we’d recommend selecting a sturdy backpack.
-Remember to pack for cooler and warmer temps — the Australian climate is unpredictable and even in Summer, the temperature drops significantly at night.
-You’ll be glad to have brought the spare pants and warm jacket!
+Remember to pack for cooler and warmer temperatures.
+The Australian climate is unpredictable and even in Summer, the temperature can drop significantly at night.